Gimbardo/dnd_markdown/all_collections/_sheets/Bababooey.md

 - **Ability Score**: (+2 Int +1 Wis), (+1 Int +1 Wis)
 - **Ability Score Improvement**: (+2 Cha)
 - **Darkvision**: You can see in dim light within 60 ft of you.
-- **Fury of the Small**: (uses: Prof(3)) When you damage with an attack or spell a creature larger than you, you can deal extra damege equals to your proficiency bonus.
+- **Fury of the Small**: (uses: Prof(4)) When you damage with an attack or spell a creature larger than you, you can deal extra damage equals to your proficiency bonus.
 Recover all uses on long rest.
 - **Nimble Escape**: Disengage or Hide action as bonus action
 - **Arcane Recovery**: Once per day when you finish a short rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your wizard level (rounded up), and none of the slots can be 6th level or higher.
 - [**Chronal Shift**](https://5e.tools/classes.html#wizard_phb,state:feature=s1-0~sub-chronurgy-egw=b1): (Reaction 2/2 uses), after you or a creature you can see within 30 feet of you makes an attack roll, an ability check, or a saving throw, you can force the creature to reroll.
 You make this decision after you see whether the roll succeeds or fails.
 The target must use the result of the second roll.
 Regain expended uses when you finish a long rest.